Skip to main content

 One does not need to be a sports physician to grasp some basic points about repetitive stress exercises.
 The key point for us is that fewer repetitions more often produce better per-rep results than more repetitions less often.
 Let’s turn that mouthful into a simple example.

 Imagine an athlete doing weight-lifting exercises—say curls.
 Imagine that he or she is using a weight such that in a set of 10 repetitions, he or she can just barely complete the tenth curl.
 Further imagine that he or she is repeating a 10-curl set every 20 minutes.
-(This is only a thought experiment—it may not be realistic as to the exact numbers, but it is the principle we are looking at.)
+(That is only a thought experiment—it may not be realistic as to the exact numbers, but it is the principle we are looking at.)
 In an hour, the lifter will have completed 30 curls, and the last two or three in each set will be sloppy form because the lifter is always approaching his or her fatigue point for that weight lifted that many times.

 Now suppose that instead of 3 sets of 10 curls every 20 minutes, the lifter switches to a regimen of 6 sets of 5 curls each every 10 minutes, for 6 sets in an hour (so still 30 curls).
 How will the lifter’s form will be on each fourth or fifth curl?
 Lots better is the answer.